 - Medical expenses accrued during the injury, prior to death;

-In certain instances, when a worker develops post-traumatic stress disorder as well as a physical injury while working, they are eligible for worker’s compensation.
-An example is a firefighter who falls off a ladder and injures their back and has psychological trauma from the event, too.
-They may receive worker’s compensation benefits.
+In certain instances, when a worker develops post-traumatic stress disorder, or PTSD, as well as a physical injury while working, they are eligible for workers’ compensation.
+Under Georgia workers’ compensation law, injured workers can only collect PTSD workers’ comp benefits for a psychological injury if a physical injury occurs at the same time.
+An example is a firefighter who falls off a ladder, injures their back, and suffers from psychological trauma after the event.
+They may be eligible to receive worker’s compensation benefits in Georgia.

-- Prove that the injury was not caused by your intentional misconduct;
+- Prove that the personal injury was not caused by your intentional misconduct.

 - Notify your employer if you move to a new location and when you are able to return to full or part-time employment.
 Also, make sure to report your weekly earnings.

-- Attempt a job that has been approved by an authorized physician, even if that job pays less than the previous job;
+- Accept and attempt a job that has been approved by an authorized physician, even if that job pays less than the previous job.

-- File a claim within a year after the last authorized treatment or within two years of your last benefit payment if you believe you are still entitled to workers’ compensation and have been denied.
+- File a claim within a year after the last authorized treatment or within two years of your last benefit payment if you believe you are still entitled to workers’ compensation benefits.

-- File a claim within a year of a loved one’s death caused by a workplace injury.
+- File workers’ comp claims within a year of a loved one’s fatal workplace accident.

 - Submit reimbursement requests for travel or other medical expenses within one year of the date you incurred the expense.

 Choose Trusted Workers’ Compensation Attorneys in Atlanta, GA